-- i.
-Interferes with the work of others in a disruptive manner. - ii.
-Is discourteous or rude to members of the public or employees of other departments or agencies in the performance of his/her normal work duties. - iii.
-Fails to disclose a conflict of interest as contained in the "UNB Code of Conduct." - iv.
-Engages in conduct detrimental to UNB during working or while at UNB-related or sponsored events during non-working hours - v.
-Makes any public statement or participates in an activity that may be detrimental to UNB, or its reputation, including statements and activities that disparage, defame or embarrass UNB, its policies, principles or programs. - vi.
-Breach of confidentiality. - vii.
-Insubordination - viii.
-Theft - ix.
-While in the UNB workplace, intimidates, harasses, bullies or assaults another UNB employee or another UNB stakeholder, including members of the public - x.
-While in the UNB workplace or at UNB- related or sponsored events, behaves in a manner which may bring discredit to UNB. - xi.
-Reports to work impaired or is unfit for work due to the use of drugs or alcohol. - xii.
-Sends, receives, displays, prints, or otherwise disseminates material that is fraudulent, harassing, illegal, embarrassing, sexually explicit, obscene, intimidating or defamatory or discloses personal information without consent.
+Type of Infraction Personal Conduct Interferes with the work of others in a disruptive manner. i.
+Is discourteous or rude to members of the public or employees of other departments or ii. agencies in the performance of his/her normal work duties. iii.
+Fails to disclose a conflict of interest as contained in the "UNB Code of Conduct." iv.
+Engages in conduct detrimental to UNB during working or while at UNB-related or sponsored events during non-working hours v.
+Makes any public statement or participates in an activity that may be detrimental to UNB, or its reputation, including statements and activities that disparage, defame, or embarrass UNB, its policies, principles or programs. vi.
+Breach of confidentiality. vii.
+Insubordination viii.
+Theft ix.
+While in the UNB workplace, intimidates, harasses, bullies, or assaults another UNB employee or another UNB stakeholder, including members of the public x.
+While in the UNB workplace or at UNB- related or sponsored events, behaves in a manner which may bring discredit to UNB. xi.
+Reports to work impaired or is unfit for work due to the use of drugs or alcohol. xii.
+Sends, receives, displays, prints, or otherwise disseminates material that is fraudulent, harassing, illegal, embarrassing, sexually explicit, obscene, intimidating, or defamatory or discloses personal information without consent.
+Work Performance Improperly engages the private services of another employee during working hours or uses i.
+UNB property at any time for other than work-related activities.
+Does not follow acceptable work procedures. ii. iii.
+Fails to account for, improperly withholds, misappropriates, or misapplies UNB assets, cash, or property. iv.
+Knowingly causes waste, damage, or destruction of UNB public property.